luvidal/arr2tbl/README.md

 # arr2tbl
- A light PHP function I use to display a database recordsets as a table
+ A light PHP function I use to display/debug database recordsets as a table